Acrylic nails are a great way to add length and strength to your natural nails, but they can be difficult to keep clean.

 However, if you don’t clean under your acrylics regularly, you’re opening yourself up to a whole host of problems.

-Not only can dirt and bacteria cause your nails to become discolored, but they can also lead to an infection.
+Not only can dirt and bacteria cause your nails to become discolored, but they can also lead to nail greenies.

 Can Mold Grow Under Acrylic Nails?